pyx-project/pyx/manual/canvas.rst

    gain access to the :class:`document.page` constructor arguments.

-For more information about the possible arguments of the :class:`document.page` constructor, we refer to Sect. :ref:`document`.
+For more information about the possible arguments of the :class:`document.page` constructor, we refer to Sect. :mod:`document`.

 .. % %% Local Variables:
 .. % %% mode: latex